wikkihut/Daily_current_affairs/README.md

 # Daily_current_affairs
-Everyday current evens are published in the form of MCQs.
+Everyday current events are published in the form of MCQs.
+Attempt the mcqs and check your scores, then try to improve your score everyday.